 I know this probably sounds impossible, but if you believe in America, you believe in the American people, you believe in the American industry, and you believe in the American dream, therefore, you must believe this is possible.
 What you need to accept is, we all must make a “Great Compromise” for us to experience our astounding potential.
 This white paper will unlock the problem, develop the solutions, and put us back on a path of greatness.

-Click the link to read the Social Security white paper, as well as other white papers developed by BWFA interns.
-Then continue on to learn more about the BWFA Institute & Internship program, and meet the interns who took part in this assignment.
+Click below to read the Social Security white paper, as well as other white papers developed by BWFA interns.
+Then continue on to learn more about the BWFA Institute & Internship program, and meet our interns.

 The Intern Experience

-Each week, the interns work closely with mentors at BWFA, especially the President & CEO, Rob Carpenter.
-A major component of each summer internship is the construction and publication of a white paper that gives insights into important subjects that can help solve questions to unlock the greatness of our country.
+Each summer, interns work together with the guidance of Rob Carpenter, President & CEO, to develop a white paper that gives insights into important subjects that can help solve questions to unlock the greatness of our country.
 This paper requires the interns to dedicate a significant amount of time to research, and it often prompts students to utilize all they have learned in school to tackle the issue at hand.
 While perhaps daunting at first, this project encourages collaboration among the interns and mentors at BWFA to develop a comprehensive paper.
-The interns not only benefit from their own useful experience, but they also make a huge impact on our company.
+The interns not only benefit from their experience, but they also make a huge impact on our company.

-Overall, our internship program at BWFA seeks to highlight each intern’s individual strengths, whether those strengths be with technology, data analysis, or design.
-We involve our interns with the internal operations here at BWFA, for students have the opportunity to prepare materials to directly assist managers.
-We prioritize individual and professional development, but most of all, we hope that our interns come out of our program having enjoyed themselves while gaining valuable career experience.
+Overall, our internship program at BWFA strives to highlight each intern’s strengths, whether those strengths be with technology, data analysis, or design.
+Our interns are involved with the internal operations at BWFA, allowing them to prepare materials that directly assist managers.
+We prioritize individual and professional development, but most of all, we hope that our interns enjoy the program and gain valuable career experience.

 Meet Our Interns

-Meet our current Class of 2020, as well as past interns.
 Each year, our Summer Interns are highlighted in The Advisor Magazine October issue.
 Get to know them and learn more about their experience at BWFA by clicking the links below.